ansys/pyaedt/doc/source/Getting_started/Installation.rst

     pip install pyaedt

-Pyaedt is also available on Conda-Forge:
+PyAEDT is also available on Conda-Forge:

 .. code:: python

     conda install -c conda-forge pyaedt

-Linux Support
+Linux support
 ~~~~~~~~~~~~~

 PyAEDT works with CPython 3.7 through 3.10  in Linux in AEDT 2022 R2 and later.